uma873/finance-report-power-bi-/README.md

 ## Finance Report Dashboard
 - Hello Everyone,
-- I made this Finance Dashboard in Power BI with the Finance Excel Data provided by Microsoft on their Website.
+- I made this Finance Dashboard in Power BI with the Finance Excel Data provided by unified Company
+- .

 <hr>